To earn a secondary field, students take four or five graduate courses in a discipline, interdisciplinary area, or intellectually coherent subfield.

 Film and Visual Studies

 The graduate secondary field in German offers a coherent program of literary and cultural study designed to complement and further a student’s primary course of graduate study.
-The plan of study is developed in consultation with the Director of Graduate Studies.
+The plan of study is developed in consultation with the director of Graduate Studies.

 History of Science

-Students enrolled in a GSAS PhD program may earn formal recognition for completing a secondary field in the history of science.
+Students enrolled in a Harvard Griffin GSAS PhD program may earn formal recognition for completing a secondary field in the history of science.
 Central to the intellectual mission of the department is endeavoring to understand the sciences, technology, and medicine in their historical, cultural, and current contexts.
 We employ historical as well as sociological, anthropological, and other methodologies to illuminate how knowledge of various kinds has come to be configured as it is today.
 Our approach is broadly interdisciplinary, explicitly connecting the sciences, social sciences, and humanities—globally and across time periods.

 A secondary field in historical linguistics presents students with the knowledge of how languages change over time, along with both the general study of language change and the history of specific languages and language families.
-Students enrolled in this program will become familiar with linguistic theory and the areas traditionally known as ‘philology.'
+Students enrolled in this program will become familiar with linguistic theory and the areas traditionally known as philology.

 The Department of Linguistics offers a secondary field in linguistic theory for PhD students enrolled in other departments at Harvard.
-Linguistic theory, the core of the modern field of linguistics, seeks to characterize the linguistic knowledge that normal human beings acquire in the course of mastering their native language between the ages of one and five.
+Linguistic theory, the core of the modern field of linguistics, seeks to characterize the linguistic knowledge that normal human beings acquire in the course of mastering their native language between the ages of 1 and 5.
 Studied as an internalized formal system, language is a source of insight into a wide range of human pursuits and abilities, some of them traditionally approached through the humanities, others through the social sciences, and others through the behavioral and natural sciences.
 The major divisions of linguistic theory are syntax, the study of sentence structure; phonology, the study of sounds and sound systems; morphology, the study of word structure; and semantics, the study of meaning.
 Courses in these areas regularly draw students from other Harvard departments, especially psychology, philosophy, and other departments associated with the Mind, Brain, Behavior Initiative.
 The secondary field in linguistic theory allows such students to receive official recognition for their linguistics coursework.